 The F/11 uses a PVC coated Polyester for the Roll Top and 510 GSM PU coated Polyester for the outer main backpack, ensuring protection against weather.

-An external pocket on the outer allows the user to store smaller items and gain easy access to them.
+An external pocket on the outer allows the user to store smaller items quickly.

 The Side Access has a large opening, ensuring easy access to equipment.

-The backpack features contrast blue stitching and accents of Blackwatch Tartan, a key trend identified using Trend Forecasting for summer 2018.
+The backpack features contrast blue stitching and accents of Blackwatch Tartan, a key trend that was identified for summer 2018 using WGSN Trend Forecasting.